barryclark/jekyll-now/_posts/2018-12-03-illustrated-bert.md

 To train such a model, you mainly have to train the classifier, with minimal changes happening to the BERT model during the training phase.
 This training process is called Fine-Tuning, and has roots in <a href="https://arxiv.org/abs/1511.01432">Semi-supervised Sequence Learning</a> and ULMFiT.

 For people not versed in the topic, since we're talking about classifiers, then we are in the supervised-learning domain of machine learning.
 Which would mean we need a labeled dataset to train such a model.
-For this spam classifier example, the labeled dataset would be a list of email messages and a labele ("spam" or "not spam" for each message).
+For this spam classifier example, the labeled dataset would be a list of email messages and a label ("spam" or "not spam" for each message).

 <div class="img-div-any-width" markdown="0">